mingz628/FunGP/README.md

 ---
 ### Unigmm

 The unigmm class performs clustering on projection coefficients using Gaussian Mixture Models (GMMs).
-It is the third step in this package.
+The user needs to provide the number of components for clustering, as well as some optional parameters.

 ```python
 gpmix_unigmm = unigmm(3, 'full')